PERGIDAE, SYMPHYTA, HYMENOPTERA

-The larvae are cylindrical and black, with a black head and a narrow pale tail, and are covered in short white bristles.
+The larvae are cylindrical and black or pale brown, with a black head and a narrow pale tail, and are covered in short white bristles.

 The larvae are often found feeding on: